-Purpose of the Boy Scouts of America
+Purpose of Scouting America

-It is the purpose of the Boy Scouts of America to provide for boys an effective program designed to build desirable qualities of character, to train in the responsibilities of participating in citizenship, and to develop in them physical fitness, thus to help in the development of American citizens who are physically, spiritually, mentally, and emotionally fit:
+It is the purpose of Scouting America to provide for boys an effective program designed to build desirable qualities of character, to train in the responsibilities of participating in citizenship, and to develop in them physical fitness, thus to help in the development of American citizens who are physically, spiritually, mentally, and emotionally fit:

 - Have a high degree of self-reliance as evidenced in such qualities as initiative, courage, and resourcefulness - Have the desire and the skills to help others - Understand the principles of American social, economic, and governmental systems - Are knowledgeable about and take pride in their American heritage and understand America's role in the world - Have a keen respect for the basic rights of all people - Are prepared to fulfill the varied responsibilities of participating in and giving leadership to American society and in the forums of the world.
-The Boy Scouts of America accomplishes this purpose by making its program available in partnership with existing groups having compatible goals, including religious, educational, civic, fraternal, business, labor, and governmental bodies.
+Scouting America accomplishes this purpose by making its program available in partnership with existing groups having compatible goals, including religious, educational, civic, fraternal, business, labor, and governmental bodies.

-Organization of the Boy Scouts of America
+Organization of Scouting America

-The Boy Scouts of America is a multilevel structure.
+Scouting America is a multilevel structure.
 This pyramidal structure is designed to support program delivery to our youth and adult membership.

 The Scout is the main reason the rest of the organization exists.
 Programs are designed to support this key person.
-Scouting groups include Lions, Tiger Cubs, Cub Scouts, Webelos Scouts, Boy Scouts, Varsity Scouts, and Venturers.
+Scouting groups include Lions, Tiger Cubs, Cub Scouts, Webelos Scouts, AOL Scouts, Scouts BSA, Sea Scouts and Venturers.